eespurlock/CAPP_30254/assignment3/README.md

 modeling.py: splits data into testing and training sets, trains the data then tests and evaluates it

+Data_For_Eval: the data after I clean it and pull out the features and variable I want

 Extra Trees.png: a graph showing the precision-recall curve I managed to graph

 writeup.txt: writeup of my response